Stock market today: Wall Street drifts ahead of Fed decision on rates

 The federal funds rate is currently in a range of 5% to 5.25%, up from virtually zero early last year.

+That could also be setting the stage for at least one dissent in the vote by the Fed's policy making committee this afternoon.
+If that were to happen, it would be the first since last June, noted Brian Jacobsen, chief economist at Annex Wealth Management.

-In the bond market, the yield on the 10-year Treasury rose to 3.78% from 3.82% late Tuesday.
+In the bond market, the yield on the 10-year Treasury fell to 3.79% from 3.82% late Tuesday.
 It helps set rates for mortgages and other important loans.

 The two-year Treasury yield, which moves more on expectations for the Fed, fell to 4.62% from 4.67%.